 Who’s At Fault Helps Establish Negligence

 Who’s at fault in an auto accident has a bearing on how much compensation a victim can recover.
-After an auto accident, you will need to determine who the at-fault driver is.
+After a car accident in Greenville, SC, you will need to determine who the at-fault driver is.
 The at-fault driver is the party whose behavior or negligence caused the accident and is the person who will be held financially responsible for the damages that were incurred by others.
 Negligence is defined as the failure of a person to act as they should, resulting in avoidable and foreseeable harm to the victim of this failure to behave as required for safety.

 Different states address negligence in different ways, which has an impact on the amount of damages that the victim of an auto accident can receive.
 South Carolina follows the comparative negligence system, which means that your damages will be modified by your percentage of fault in the accident.
 As long as you are less than 50% at fault, you can collect damages, adjusted to account for your own percentage of negligence.
 For example, if your damages were valued at $10,000, but you are determined to be 20% at fault for the auto accident, then you can recover 80% of your damages ($8,000).

 How to Determine Who is At Fault in an Auto Accident in Greenville, South Carolina

 When involved in a car accident, it is easy to get rattled and forget the protocol that can protect your legal rights.
 You may have injuries or severe damage to your vehicle that was the fault of another driver.
 If another driver was at fault for your auto accident in Greenville, South Carolina, you have rights under the law, and a auto accident lawyer in Greenville can help you get the compensation you deserve.

 How Can a Greenville Auto Accident Attorney Help Me Prove Fault in a Greenville Car Accident?